frucelee/sc-eQTL_BWB/README.md

 ## 1.7 Replication of the identified sc-eQTL ##

 To validate the identified eQTL, we checked their effect size in the public GTEx dataset.

+## 1.8 sc-vQTL mapping ##

+The intra-individual dispersion value for each gene in individuals was estimated using the Cox-Reid adjusted MLE approach, and subsequently, TensorQTL was applied to perform QTL mapping.